- About Us

 Anyone who has been involved in an accident with a large truck or bus should know what to do in the immediate aftermath of the crash, starting with the following steps:

-If you’ve been in an accident with a large truck or bus, you should contact an experienced truck accident attorney at Schechter, Shaffer & Harris, L.L.P. as soon as you are able.
+If you’ve been in an accident with a large truck or bus in Montrose or elsewhere in Houston, you should contact an experienced truck accident attorney at Schechter, Shaffer & Harris, L.L.P. as soon as you are able.
 Regardless of who was at fault, regardless of your involvement (whether you were a truck driver, car driver, passenger, pedestrian, or bicyclist), you need to seek professional legal help immediately.

 While handling any and all medical emergencies take precedence over everything else, hiring a team of vehicle accident lawyers should also be at the top of your priority list.
 That’s because a skilled Houston truck accident lawyer can help you handle your insurance claims, advise you on the proper course of action, and evaluate your legal case.